About Portland Public Schools

 Note: This is a snapshot of the school district.
 Actual student enrollment shifts daily, while PPS employees leave and new staff join throughout the year.
 Student enrollment figures are as of October 2014.
 Employee data is 2013-14 with updated data coming soon.

 |At Portland Public Schools, this is our goal: By the end of elementary, middle and high school, every student by name will meet or exceed academic standards and will be fully prepared to make productive life decisions.
 Portland Public Schools is an equal opportunity educator and employer.|

 PPS students participate in diverse programs and learning opportunities that are supported by teachers, families, community members, nonprofit organizations, local businesses and higher education institutions, including Portland State University, Portland Community College, Oregon Health and Science University, and the University of Oregon.

-- School report cards and AYP reports (select "Portland SD 1J" from the menu)
+- School report cards (select "Portland SD 1J" from the menu)